hmisonne/E-commerce-Web-App/README.md

 The original website is hosted here: https://unwrapla.com/ and operated through Shopify.
 This is a zero waste business offering refilling services for cleaning and beauty products.

-I re-created this web app and tried to imitate their design and main features.
+I reproduced this web app and tried to imitate their design and main features.

 On this project I focused on implementing a shopping cart that uses a dynamic database.
 Once logged in, the user can browse products and add them or remove them from their cart.